 While depreciation is generally a bad thing, all electrical equipment, solar panels included, degrade in efficiency and therein in their value.
 However, when the IRS accounts for this, it means more savings through the MACRS incentive.

 The Modified Accelerated Cost Recovery System (MACRS) has a 5-year period of depreciation scheduling.
-Essentially, over 85% of the total system cost could get depreciated over 5 years, and you can accelerate and depreciate 100% of your residential solar system’s cost in year 1.
-If they have a million in revenue, they have a depreciation expense based on that.
+Essentially, over 85% of the total system cost could get depreciated over 5 years, and you can accelerate and depreciate 100% of your residential solar system’s cost in year one.
+If they have $1 million in revenue, they have a depreciation expense based on that.

 Household energy bills can be high when combined with a home office.
 This, however, doesn’t need to be the case.